- Cow clover

 For Healthcare Professionals

 Red clover is a perennial herb traditionally used to treat skin disorders such as psoriasis and eczema, whooping cough, and mastitis.
 It contains compounds known as isoflavones that act as phytoestrogens.
-An isoflavone extracts is widely promoted as a dietary supplement to relieve menopausal symptoms.
+An isoflavone extract is widely promoted as a dietary supplement to relieve menopausal symptoms.

-Of concern are findings that red clover inhibits the growth of normal prostate cells and increases resistance of prostate cancer cells to high-dose radiation, in vitro (15).
+Of concern are findings that red clover inhibits the growth of normal prostate cells and increases resistance of prostate cancer cells to high-dose radiation in vitro (15).
 Patients should consult with their physicians before taking red clover supplements.

 In a murine model, red clover isoflavones reduced skin aging induced by estrogen deprivation following ovariectomy (5).